Skip to content

 Notes:

-- The `sum` function should be used on numeric columns.
+- The `sum` function should be used on numeric columns or expressions.

-- The result column type will be the same as the input column type.
+- The result column type will be inferred from the input expression type.

 """